Blackpool North and Fleetwood

 Blackpool North and Fleetwood is a parliamentary constituency represented in the House of Commons of the Parliament of the United Kingdom, electing one member of parliament (MP) by the first past the post system of election.
 Since its recreation following the 2023 review of Westminster constituencies for the 2024 general election the seat has been held by Lorraine Beavers of the Labour Party.

+Constituency profile

+The constituency of Blackpool North and Fleetwood is located in Lancashire at the north-west corner of the Fylde, a peninsula on the Irish Sea coast.
+It contains the northern suburbs of the large seaside town of Blackpool, including Bispham, and other towns and villages to the north including Cleveleys, Thornton and Fleetwood.

+The area was traditionally reliant on the fishing and tourism industries.
+Like many coastal towns in England, the area has experienced economic decline in recent decades.
+Compared to national averages, residents of the constituency are considerably older, more religious, more deprived and less likely to be degree-educated.
+White people make up 97% of the population.

+Local politics are mixed; at the most recent local council elections in 2023, Bispham, Cleveleys and Thornton elected primarily Conservative councillors whilst the seats in Fleetwood were won by Labour Party candidates.
+Voters in the constituency were strongly in favour of leaving the European Union in the 2016 referendum, with an estimated 66% supporting Brexit.

 History

 Blackpool is a unitary authority area but does not have enough electors to create two valid constituencies on its own without using electoral wards from other districts of Lancashire.
 Hence, this constituency was first created for the 1997 general election, containing the majority of the abolished Blackpool North constituency, together with the town of Fleetwood from the constituency of Wyre (also abolished).
 During its first creation, it was held by Joan Humble of the Labour Party.

 The so-called "Golden Mile" of Blackpool and the fishing port of Fleetwood were paired in the seat.
 Those against the move at the time tried to argue that Fleetwood was a genteel place that had little, if anything, in common with its noisy neighbour to the south; then, as now, the Boundary Commission disagreed with the idea that Blackpool was a "den of vice", as one local Fleetwood newspaper claimed.

 This seat was abolished for the 2010 general election, when Fleetwood was linked with Lancaster to create the new seat of Lancaster and Fleetwood.
 Meanwhile, the town of Thornton-Cleveleys was split to create Blackpool North and Cleveleys.

 It was recreated in 2024 with boundaries similar to those of the 1997–2010 constituency and largely replaced the abolished Blackpool North and Cleveleys constituency.